Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 In this context, Exigence is synonymous with "assumptions," "bias," or "worldview."

 Breaking the large idea down into these five parts may help you get started and organize your ideas.
-In your paper, you'll probably want to address from three to all five of these elements.
+In your paper, you'll probably want to address three to five of these elements.

 Each of the following elements can be one paragraph of your analysis.
 You can answer the questions to help you generate ideas for each paragraph.
 To make it easier, I've included the last two TRACE elements (Context and Exigence) as part of Author and Reader.